HOME

 rose 'Morden Sunrise'

-This specimen of 'Morden Sunrise' is new this past summer.
+Our specimen of 'Morden Sunrise' is sadly among the deceased!.

 Rose season 2003 started off with a cut back of Dorothy Perkins.
 Severe cold during the winter resulted in most of the aerial branches being dead.